There are dozens of ways to make extra money using your smartphone, but the Field Agent® app is one of the best I’ve encountered.

 A Purchase Required Field Agent job asks you to mystery shop and purchase something as part of the job.
 Typically it’s a product that retails for less than ten dollars and you get reimbursed for the purchase.
 In some cases, though, you are not reimbursed for the purchase, so you should only make the purchase if it’s something you need or use (or it’s something you can return).

-Last but not least, Field Agent “ticket jobs” do not pay cash; successfully completing one of these jobs earns you a ticket into the company’s monthly drawing.
-(When I last checked the prize for winning the random drawing was $100.)
+Last but not least, Field Agent “ticket jobs” do not pay cash; successfully completing one of these jobs earns you a ticket into the company’s monthly cash drawing.

 A typical ticket job might ask you about your living situation or kitchen appliances or your shopping habits, to name but three examples.
-But you might want to complete one ticket job per month so you’re entered into Field Agent’s monthly drawing.
+You might want to complete at least one ticket job per month, so you’re entered into Field Agent’s monthly drawing.

 I hope you’ve found the above information helpful.
 If you have any related comments, questions or suggestions, feel free to leave them below.